dendronhq/dendron-docs/vault/dev.process.review.checklist.extended.export.md

 ### Basics

-- [ ] if you are adding analytics related changes, make sure the [Telemetry](https://wiki.dendron.so/notes/84df871b-9442-42fd-b4c3-0024e35b5f3c.html) docs are updated
+- [ ] if you are adding analytics related changes, make sure you [Document](https://wiki.dendron.so/notes/8ThPaB9iXXm2Szk3C9kFt.html) changes in airtable

 ### Extended